vitessio/website/content/en/docs/16.0/user-guides/schema-changes/_index.md

 ---

 {{< warning >}}
-Please see this [known issue](https://github.com/vitessio/vitess/releases/tag/v16.0.0#mysql-xtrabackup-ddl) taking a backup with XtraBackup with MySQL tables modified via `INSTANT DDL`
+Please see this [known issue]Please see this [known issue](https://github.com/vitessio/vitess/releases/tag/v16.0.0#mysql-xtrabackup-ddl) if you are taking a backup with XtraBackup with MySQL tables modified via `INSTANT DDL`
 {{</ warning >}}

 This user guide describes the problem space of schema changes and the various approaches you may use with Vitess.